MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 the local density of the octree.
 A value of -1 disables signalling of per-node QP offsets.

+### `--positionQuantisationSizeLog2=INT-VALUE`
+Sets the depth at which per-node QP offsets are signalled.
+The depth is the tree level with the configured node size.
+This value, if greater than 0, overrides `positionQuantisationOctreeDepth`.

+When non-cubic nodes are present, the depth is the tree level with the minimum node size dimension.

 ### `qtbtEnabled=0|1`
 Enables non-cubic geometry tree coding.
 When enabled, the geometry tree may have a cuboid bounding box.
 The partitioning of internal tree